 Overall accountability for consistency and coherence of the complete BCA package submitted to Risk will rest with Credit Analysis and is a key element of the strategy.
 Business

-- To partner the team's two key stakeholder communities, Client Coverage and Risk, supporting the former in developing and executing their client strategies and both in respect of credit analysis-relevant matters.
+To partner the team's two key stakeholder communities, Client Coverage and Risk, supporting the former in developing and executing their client strategies and both in respect of credit analysis-relevant matters.
+Processes

 Timely drafting of credit analysis as directed by the relevant Team Leader.
 Such analysis should be Insightful, Relevant and Succinct (see Strategy) and include the following, inter alia: